albertoarturovergani/CNT-2025/README.md

 1. clone this repository `git clone https://github.com/albertoarturovergani/CNT-2025`
 1. Open the directory `notebooks/` and run a test with [balance network](notebooks/intro/paper_balance-network.ipynb) by selecting the sPyNNaker kernel or Python3 kernel
-1. Note that you should install the python modules which the notebooks needs.
+1. Note that you should install the python modules which the notebooks need.
 Once you run, in relation to the installation requests and the kernel selected (python vs sPyNNaker), please do `pip install <given-module>`; in principle, you should install the following packages: `pip install pyNN brian2 matplotlib fooof networkx pandas seaborn`.

 1. if you receive any errors, write to albertoarturo.vergani@unipv.it